The Thrive For Good Growing Food Course

 Sowing And Planting Outdoors

-Some seeds are planted 1 inch apart and some 2 feet apart.
+Some seeds are planted one inch apart, while others are planted two feet apart.
 Seed packets usually tell you.

 As for depth, most seeds are planted just under the surface of the soil, slightly deeper than they are thick.
-For example, a beet seed is about 4mm wide, so it goes about 4-6mm deep, i.e. with 4-6mm of soil on top of it.
+For example, a beet seed is approximately 4mm wide, so it is planted about 4-6mm deep, i.e., with 4-6mm of soil on top of it.

 For seeds that are planted close together, some people like to make a shallow trench with a trowel or even their finger.

-For seeds that go further apart, like 6″, you may dig individual holes, or if your soil is particularly fluffy, which is generally the case if you’re recently double dug the bed, you’ll be able to bury the seed directly with your fingers without doing any digging.
+For seeds that go further apart, like 6”, you may dig individual holes, or if your soil is particularly fluffy, which is generally the case if you’ve recently double dug the bed, you’ll be able to bury the seed directly with your fingers without doing any digging.

 Sometimes, I find it better to water the soil before sowing the seeds, especially for tiny seeds, which are sown so shallowly that watering after can wash them all away.
 That said, sometimes it’s easier working with drier soil when sowing, in which case you can water after.
 Watering after also can help settle the soil.

 You can use the soil that’s already in the bed to cover the seed.
-Just make sure it’s not a big chunk of soil – we want the soil on top of the seed to be closer to a powder so it’s easy for the root to go down and the shoot to come up.
+Just make sure it’s not a big chunk of soil – we want the soil on top of the seed to be more like a powder, so it’s easy for the root to grow down and the shoot to come up.

 And then there’s planting.